Closing the gap requires a talent pipeline solution where businesses are partners

-Growing businesses through WBL.
+Growing businesses through WBL

 The educational models for the past 40 years have operated with Business as an advisor.
 In this role, they could only inform learning experiences, with engagement being at the end of the student’s educational journey—hiring based on the level of educational attainment.

 Faced with an emerging talent gap, this passive Buyers strategy is no longer effective.
-Industries and businesses need to shift their focus to engaging in the educational system as a solution partner.
+Industries and businesses need to shift their focus to engage in the educational system as a solution partner.
 The time is now to invest in the supply side of this equation—WBL provides the most effective way to Close the Gap.

-Rebuilding struggling communities.
+Rebuilding struggling communities

 The skills gap and lagging student success rates are even more profound in communities that face poverty, systemic inequity and lower performing schools.
 WBL programs make a positive impact in three ways: